 Outside it's all fairytale castle good looks; inside it's a riot of colour, an extraordinary blend of style and substance comfortably sleeping eight people in four big bedrooms.

-SCOTLAND BEGINS AT THE BORDER
+BEGINS AT THE BORDER

 The Five Turrets offers self-contained, family-friendly accommodation set amidst the stunning scenery of the Scottish Borders.
 Experience the real Scotland just an hour’s drive or train journey from Edinburgh and two hours north of Newcastle.
 There’s everything here for those seeking the full Scottish experience: sensational scenery, centuries of dramatic history, tartan and traditions, wildlife and whisky, walking and cycling, wellbeing and mindfulness, with glorious countryside on the doorstep.
-The real Scotland begins at the border.
+The best of Scotland begins at the border.

 MAKE YOURSELF AT HOME